Vocal Health for Singers

 Talking too high, too low, too loud, too soft or even too fast can cause vocal fatigue and possibly damage over time.
 Work with your voice teacher to find an optimal speech level and speed much like you would speak when delivering lines on stage.

 5. Limit excessive coughing or clearing your throat

-When you clear your throat, it’s like slamming your vocal cords together.
+When you clear your throat, it’s like slamming your vocal folds together.
 If possible, take a sip of water or swallow hard first before coughing.
 If you feel like you have to clear your throat often, you might consider getting it checked by a doctor for things such as acid reflux, or allergy and sinus conditions.

 6. Warm Up

 Just like athletes stretch their muscles before a game or competition, we vocal athletes need to do the same.
 Exercises like sirens and lip trills are great ways to wake up the voice.
 Find a few staple “go to” vocalises that will set you up for more extensive singing, performing or auditioning.

 Be sure to let your doctor know you are a singer, they will treat you with a different lens when prescribing medications.
 Suggest staying away from antihistamines and decongestants that can cause drying effects.

 8. Know what your voice LIKES and DISLIKES

 Everyone is different and it’s important to be mindful of what foods, beverages and circumstances that can help or hinder your voice.
 Some things to consider: